Surviving A Mistake As A Corporate Trainer

 It’s not unusual to say something in a workshop that a participant disagrees with.
 It’s not unusual to disagree with making a statement that a participant vehemently, However, it can become an unrecoverable mistake if you don’t handle the disagreement correctly.

-One of my biggest mistakes occurred when I was beginning my work with DiSC.
+One of my biggest mistakes occurred when I was beginning my work with the DiSC assessment.
 I was debriefing a group on their behavioral styles.
 One of the participants was an engineer whose profile indicated she was a High ‘I”-an influencer.
 Influencers are naturally creative problem solvers.
-When she shared that, without thinking, I said something like, Wow that’s unusual: “a high ‘I” is usually associated with someone who is a creative thinker and not someone with strong engineering skills.”
+When she shared that, without thinking, I said something like, Wow that’s unusual: “A high ‘I” is usually associated with someone who is a creative thinker and not someone with strong engineering skills.”

 Afterward, as I attempted to unpack my disaster, I realized that I had broken a crucial rule— I spoke without thinking.
 If I had been thinking, I would have simply made an observation, “Wow, that’s unusual, engineers tend to show up as a “C”-conscientious.
 I should have left out all the value-driven commentary.
 If I had; my answer would not have been taken as a personal attack.